 IMCA

-Some people facing a serious decision about their care or their situation that's proposed by a public body (the NHS or Local Authority) may be unable to make it due to an impairment, illness or injury.
+The IMCA role is for people facing a serious decision about their care or their situation that's proposed by a public body (the NHS or Local Authority) may be unable to make it due to an impairment, illness or injury.

-If they've been assessed as lacking the capacity to make the decision for themselves, a bests interests decision needs to be made on their behalf.
+If they've been assessed as lacking the capacity to make the decision for themselves a bests interests decision needs to be made on their behalf.

 As part of the process the public body must consult friends or family to ensure the decision remains person-centred as far as possible.